Datafable/diveboard-data-publication/standardization/dwc-mapping.md

 DwC term | status
 --- | ---
-locationID |
+locationID | use
 higherGeographyID |
 higherGeography |
 continent |
-waterBody |
+waterBody | use
 islandGroup |
 island |
-country |
+country | use
 countryCode |
 stateProvince |
-county |
+county | n/a
-municipality |
+municipality | n/a
-locality |
+locality | use
-verbatimLocality |
+verbatimLocality | unnecessary
-verbatimElevation |
+verbatimElevation | n/a
-minimumElevationInMeters |
+minimumElevationInMeters | n/a
-maximumElevationInMeters |
+maximumElevationInMeters | n/a
-verbatimDepth |
+verbatimDepth | unnecessary
-minimumDepthInMeters |
+minimumDepthInMeters | use
-maximumDepthInMeters |
+maximumDepthInMeters | use
-minimumDistanceAboveSurfaceInMeters |
+minimumDistanceAboveSurfaceInMeters | n/a
-maximumDistanceAboveSurfaceInMeters |
+maximumDistanceAboveSurfaceInMeters | n/a
-locationAccordingTo |
+locationAccordingTo | n/a
-locationRemarks |
+locationRemarks | n/a
-verbatimCoordinates |
+verbatimCoordinates | unnecessary
-verbatimLatitude |
+verbatimLatitude | unnecessary
-verbatimLongitude |
+verbatimLongitude | unnecessary
-verbatimCoordinateSystem |
+verbatimCoordinateSystem | unnecessary
-verbatimSRS |
+verbatimSRS | unnecessary
-decimalLatitude |
+decimalLatitude | use
-decimalLongitude |
+decimalLongitude | use
-geodeticDatum |
+geodeticDatum | use
-coordinateUncertaintyInMeters |
+coordinateUncertaintyInMeters | use
-coordinatePrecision |
+coordinatePrecision | unnecessary
-pointRadiusSpatialFit |
+pointRadiusSpatialFit | unnecessary
-footprintWKT |
+footprintWKT | unnecessary
-footprintSRS |
+footprintSRS | unnecessary
-footprintSpatialFit |
+footprintSpatialFit | unnecessary
 georeferencedBy |
 georeferencedDate |
 georeferenceProtocol |